elifesciences-publications/poly-A-seq/README.md

 For Perl: **List::MoreUtil List::Compare Math::CDF**

-**3, download rest scripts and place them in the folder that contains your fastq file. **
+**3, put all your fastq files in a folder named "fq".
+Then download all scripts from "3READ" folder and place them outside the "fq" folder**

 ## step1 to step4， processing reads and mapping.
 change the file name according inside the scripts (Shell or Perl), with a text editor.
 Then execute these code as below: